elfoles/CSharp-Part-2/01. Arrays/README.md

 | 2, 1, 1, 2, 3, 3, **2, 2, 2**, 1 | 2, 2, 2 |

 ### Problem 5.
 Maximal increasing sequence
-*	Write a program that finds the maximal increasing sequence in an array.
+*	Write a program that finds a maximal contiguous increasing sequence in an array.

 _Example:_